Eastern Province, Saudi Arabia: History

-Not much is known of the Uyunids, except that they were the descendants of the Banu Abdul Qays tribe.
+Not much is known of the Uyunids, except that they were the descendants of the Abd al-Qays tribe.
 They were involved in several internal disputes, causing the emirate to become unstable and eventually leading to the rise of the Bedouin Usfurids.
 The Usfurids saw a short period of stability.
 After overthrowing their former allies, the Uyunids, they had an uneasy relationship with the Persian rulers of Hormuz, who took control of the former Uyunid cities of Qatif and Bahrain around 1320 AD.
 This eventually led to the fall of the Usfurids.
 The region was mostly overlooked until the 1500s, when the Jabrids took over around 1507 AD, but they too fell due to internal conflicts in or around the 1540s.

 In 1551 AD, the Ottomans invaded the region during their first war with the Safavids, and kept it under their control until 1671.
 After several years of unrest between the Ottomans, Saudis and Rashidis, the Emirate of Nejd and Hasa, also known as the Third Saudi State, under Ibn Saud, took the entire Arabian Peninsula from Ottoman and Rashidi control.
 Most of the Eastern Province came under the Hasa region, and as such, the emirate has been under Saudi control since 1902.
 In 1923, the Dawasir of Bahrain moved into the area which is now Khobar, and later spread into Dammam, and they are credited with the foundation of the two cities.

 In the early 1990s, during the First Gulf war, Iraqi troops crossed the Kuwaiti-Saudi border and seized the town of Khafji.
 The US and Saudi Arabian armies were able to kick them out.
 This was known as the Battle of Khafji.

 Demographics

 Population

 According to the Population Characteristics Surveys conducted by the General Authority for Statistics, the Eastern Province had a population of 4,900,325 as of December 2017, of which 3,140,362 were Saudis and 1,759,963 were foreign nationals.
-The Eastern Province is the third most populous province in Saudi Arabia, after Makkah and Riyadh.
+The Eastern Province is the third most populous province in Saudi Arabia, after Mecca Province and Riyadh Province.
 With an estimated population of 1,225,000 as of 2019, Dammam is the most populous city in the province and the sixth most populous city in the country.
-The governorate with the largest population is the Ahsa Governorate.
+The governorate with the largest population is the Al-Ahsa Governorate.
 It is also the largest governorate in terms of land area.
 The province had the lowest dependency ratio in the kingdom at around 36%, as of 2016.
 The sex ratio for Saudis was 109 males per 100 females and 150 males per 100 females for non-Saudis, yielding a common sex ratio of 151 males per 100 females.
 1% of children in the province were orphans.